codingashishdev/tic-tac-toe/README.md

 5. If all squares are filled without a winner, the game ends in a draw
 6. Click "Reset" to start a new game

-## Game Logic
+## Game Winning Logic

-The game implements the following winning combinations:
+The game implements these winning combinations:
 - Horizontal: [1,2,3], [4,5,6], [7,8,9]
 - Vertical: [1,4,7], [2,5,8], [3,6,9]
 - Diagonal: [1,5,9], [3,5,7]